HBJR/HBJR.github.io/_posts/2023-04-25-british_voter.md

 ## The Model

 The Economist did not describe how they constructed their model so I simply proceeded in the way that I thought was most sensible.
-A note here: I'm a data science student and I've got a decent amount of experience with stats, but I'm still basically a newbie.
-If you notice anything that you think could improve the model, please let me know!
-Also, if you're familiar with building statistical/machine learning models, feel free to skip the intuition section, it just describes the intuition for how we can model vote choice on the basis of demographics.
+A note here: if you're familiar with building statistical/machine learning models, feel free to skip the intuition section, it just describes the intuition for how we can model vote choice on the basis of demographics.

 ### Intuition